Large deviations of slow-fast systems driven by fractional Brownian motion: Conclusions, extensions and future work

 In this paper we studied large deviations of the slow process $X^{\epsilon,\eta}$ \eqref{model} from the homogenized limit, as $\epsilon,\eta\to 0,$ in the case where the driving fBm $B^H$ has Hurst index $H>1/2.$ Working under \eqref{regime} and Condition \ref{C6}, we were able to extend the classical theory by proving a Laplace Principle (Theorem \ref{main2}) with good rate function $S=S^H$ \eqref{ratefun}.
-Moreover we showed that, in certain cases, $S^H$ has an explicit form \eqref{nonvarrate1} and proved that it is discontinuous at $H=1/2$ (Proposition \ref{Hlimprop}, Remark \ref{Hlimrem}).
-We shall now describe a number of potential directions for future work on this topic.
+Moreover we showed that, in certain cases, $S^H$ has an explicit form \eqref{FW3} and proved that it is discontinuous at $H=1/2$ (Proposition \ref{Hlimprop}, Remark \ref{Hlimrem}).